Saint Privat (band): Albums

 The project's 2006 release Superflu continues its re-imagination of the sixties and the decadent ease of musical francophilia.
-Developed by experimenting live at Dope Noir's Vienna studios, the record ponders the decade's darker moments epitomized by Roman Polanski's 1968 movie Rosemary's Baby and gently strips Jefferson Airplane's "Somebody to Love" from its rock pathos “Poisson Rouge”, Superflu's opening track, was used in the movie trailer for Paul Feig's 2018 comedy A Simple Favor.
+Developed by experimenting live at Dope Noir's Vienna studios, the record ponders the decade's darker moments epitomized by Roman Polanski's 1968 movie Rosemary's Baby and gently strips Jefferson Airplane's "Somebody to Love" from its rock pathos “Poisson Rouge”, Superflu's opening track, was used in the Amazon Prime Video tv-serie Etoile and in the movie trailer for Paul Feig's 2018 comedy A Simple Favor.